ALL THINGS PERIOD CUPS

 The only times it has hurt me was when I was all tensed up.
 Take a deep breath, slightly bend your knees, you got this!

-How do I remove it without Making a Mess?
+How do I remove my menstrual cup without Making a Mess?

 So the good news is you are only needing to change it every 12 hours (see next questions for cleaning details) so its not like tampons where you are having to frequently change.
 I remove and clean once in the morning, once in the evening.
 Similar to inserting you need to relax, insert two fingers and gently twist the cup, re fold ( in half for removal) and slowly pull it out.
 I never let mine get too full so this is something you kind have to learn with your body and your cycles.
 On your heavy days you may need to add one more changing in there but for most twice a day works throughout the whole period.
 I shower every evening so the evening removal is really easy, I don't have to worry about spills/ messes.
 In the morning I just take it slow and make sure to keep the cup facing upright, it comes out really steady even when full!

-How Often Does it Need to be Cleaned
+How Often Do Period cups Need to be Cleaned

 Your period cup should be washed every 12 hours (or when it becomes full) with a non scented soap.
 I use Dr. Bronner's non Scented Castile Soap.
 After each cycle boil your cup for 10 minutes, sometimes I add in baking soda to remove any staining of the silicon.